ionzero/vouchsafe/README.md

 Most modern identity systems work like a high-security bank.
-Every time you want to do anything — open a door, access a file, make a request — someone calls a central security desk to ask, *“Is this person allowed to do this?”* If the directory is down or the guard is on break, the system stops.
+Every time you want to do anything — open a door, access a file, make a request — someone calls a central security desk to ask, *“Is this person allowed to do this?”* If the phones are down or the guard is on break, the system stops.

 Vouchsafe is more like a festival.
 You show your ID once at the gate, buy your beer tokens, and from then on you just hand over tokens when you need